ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### MASK

 If the specified address is in IPv4 address notation, subnet mask is described whereas the length of prefix bit is described if the specified address is in IPv6 address notation.
 Refer to the description delineated in the ACCESS_LIST property.

+**LIMIT**

+Maximum number of sessions allowed to connect to the IP address specified in ACCESS_LIST as connectable.

+If new ACCESS_LIST is added using RELOAD ACCESS LIST while running, the session that is currently connected will not be affected but condition of ACCESS_LIST will be only applied to the new connection requests after the change is made.
+For example, when the user specifies the value of LIMIT of ACCESS_LIST and performs RELOAD ACCESS LIST, the value of LIMIT is only applied to the new connections after the change is made.
+In this case, when V$ACCESS_LIST is inquired, the value of CONNECTED can be bigger than the value of LIMIT.

+**CONNECTED**

+ACCESS_LIST에 해당하는 현재 접속된 세션 개수

+Number of sessions that is currently connected in ACCESS_LIST

 ### V\$ALLCOLUMN